 (ii) Metro Delhi, India, Project No. 4463

-(iii) The MRTS PoA Project No. 9863: The MRTS PoA (Programme of Activities) will consist of a series of MRTS projects (like Metro Rail, BRT, LRT, Monorail etc) implemented across India.
-Delhi Metro Rail Corporation Ltd (DMRC) will act as a Coordinating / Managing Entity (CME) for the PoA and would provide an open platform for different agencies to participate in the PoA developing their own CPA. .
-As the proposed transportation system is more efficient compared to the traditional means of transport in the baseline, the project activity achieves emission reductions through improved efficiency in the transportation and calculated per passenger-kilometre.
-On average, MRT system has lower GHG emissions per passenger kilometre than those used in the absence of the project activity, hence, results in GHG emission reductions.
+(iv) The MRTS PoA Project No. 9863: The MRTS PoA will consist of a series of MRTS projects (like Metro Rail, LRT, Monorail etc) implemented across India.
+Delhi Metro Rail Corporation Ltd (DMRC) will act as a Coordinating / Managing Entity (CME) for the PoA and would provide an open platform for different agencies to participate in the PoA developing their own CPA.
+As the proposed transportation system is more efficient compared to the traditional means of transport in the baseline, the project activity achieves emission reductions through improved efficiency in the transportation and calculated per passenger-kilometer.
+On average, MRT system has lower GHG emissions per passenger kilometer than those used in the absence of the project activity, hence, results in GHG emission reductions.
 The emission reductions under this programme will therefore be calculated according to the consolidated CDM methodology ACM0016 - “Mass Rapid Transit Projects”.
-The projects will be implemented under the Programme of Activities (“PoA”) approach and will be designed in such a way that individual, national and international project developers and financers may join the programme to improve the financial viability of the projects with the introduction of carbon revenues.
-Project has potential to generate more than 6 lakhs CERS annually just from Phase-3 operations.
+The projects will be implemented under the Programme of Activities (“PoA”) approach and has been designed in such a way that individual, national and international project developers and financers may join the programme to improve the financial viability of the projects with the introduction of carbon revenues.
+Project has potential to generate more than 6 lakhs CERS annually just from phase-3 operations.